 - chicken cabbage salad

-- tropical chicken salad
+- avocado chicken salad

 If you love quick and easy meals and want to learn how to build a balanced plate, check out our FREE How to Build a Balanced Plate Guide!